UPDATED: Jan 2020

 And now, I’m sharing the experience with you.
 Because let me know you, this shit is awesome.

 I’ve never felt a rush quite like a catching-a-wave-kinda-of-rush.
-Have I amped you up enough to be curious on what it’s like to surf in Morocco?
+Have I amped you up enough to be curious about what it’s like to surf in Morocco?
 I thought so… 🙂

 Well, why not?